YochevedShapira/api_python/README.md

 The project has database that holds data about messages and in order that the "client side" will be able to manage with the data (delete, insert ,select) this 'API' is written.
 The API  let the client:

- Add message by sending a Json (and of course sending the match url) Delete messages by mention their application id/session id or delete signal message by mention message id Get messages/message as mentioned above
+Add message by sending a Json (and of course sending the match url).

+Delete messages by mention their application id/session id or delete signal message by mention message id.

+Get messages/message as mentioned above(like delet).